npge/npge/API.md

 in sequence, maximum position in sequence (0-based) and orientation (a.k.a. `ori`, can be 1 and -1).

-`Fragment`s created on Lua side, must be deleted manually or attached to other objects (Blocks).
+Fragments created on Lua side, must be deleted manually or attached to other objects (Blocks).

 > Note: `Fragment` and `Sequence` do not own each other,